Tide Product Manager Salary | ₹2.34M-₹3.15M+ | Levels.fyi

 The median Product Manager compensation in India package at Tide totals ₹3.15M per year.
-View the base salary, stock, and bonus breakdowns for Tide's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Tide's total compensation packages.
 Last updated: 11/5/2025

 Company